emer/axon/GPU.md

 # TODO:

+* BOA: need a time-integration on ACh from RSal -- can be very up-and-down and the end when used for learning can randomly be off..

+* BOA: ACh is not reliable as a US -> decay factor for BG learning.
+Need to have something that uniquely identifies ground-truth outcome, and updates learning only then.
+For now, can just use hack..

+* BOA: also the double-gating at US is a bit weird -- major over gating in general..

 * inputs are just big float32 arrays sized in advance according to the relevant layer sizes -- no worries.

 * general renaming for params selectors: